carmen0208/carmen0208.github.io/_posts/2016-09-28-delegation-over-inheritance.markdown

 your specific identity away as well if you rely them much, it's better to find someone help out side rather than directly require everything from parents

-#### By the way, if you insist to inheritance, please do remember you might
+#### By the way, if you insist to inheritance, how could you do?

-encounter some unexpect and counter-intuitive implement.
+my suggestion is please do remember you might encounter some unexpect and counter-intuitive implement and you can alway fix it by providing implementation of your own.

 And here's a solution for the problem below:

 ```ruby

 class CustomList <Array